fangchun007/Bahavioral-Cloning/README.md

 # Bahavioral Cloning Problem Fixing

 This repository is used for DEBUGGING.
+Problem solved!

+Please see [model_r2.ipynb]() for the entire code.

 ## Great News: problem solved!